Low-energy moir\'e phonons in twisted bilayer van der Waals heterostructures: Moir e Phonon Properties

 \subsection{Low-energy mode frequencies}

 The phonon dispersion relations are qualitatively similar for twisted bilayer graphene and TMDCs.
 Here, we focus on graphene.
 Figure~\ref{fig:4-bands} shows the graphene phonon bands at different twist angles $\th$.
 As $\th$ decreases, the frequency where folded clusters of phonon bands appear also decreases, due to the shrinking of the moir\'e Brillouin zone area.
-Depending on the amount of atomic relaxation introduced by the twist, the values of $\th$ may be partitioned into three regimes: a ``decoupled'' regime (large $\th$), a ``soft'' regime (moderate $\th$) and a ``relaxed'' regime (small $\th$).
+Atomic relaxation due to interlayer interactions becomes more significant as the twist angle decrease, leading to three qualitatively different regimes characterized by the value of $\th$: a ``decoupled'' regime (large $\th$), a ``soft'' regime (moderate $\th$) and a ``relaxed'' regime (small $\th$).
 The exact values of $\theta$ separating these regimes are specific to the material.
 For graphene they are approximately $4.2^\circ$ and $0.5^\circ$, respectively; for MoS$_2$ they are $7.6^\circ$ and $1^\circ$; and for MoSe$_2$-WSe$_2$ they are $5.5^\circ$ and $1.0^\circ$.
-In the decoupled regime (Fig.~\ref{fig:4-bands}(a)) the two layers are twisted sufficiently so that interlayer coupling is very weak.
+In the decoupled regime (Fig.~\ref{fig:4-bands}(a)) the relatively large twist angle and small moir\'e scale means there is little atomic relaxation and the net interlayer coupling is very weak.
 Here, the S mode is slightly positive at $\G$ with twofold degeneracy (when the distinction between the two S modes becomes important, we shall refer to the lower-energy curve as S$_1$ and the higher-energy curve as S$_2$), while the LB mode is essentially dispersionless.
 The zero-frequency modes at $\G$ are the three translational modes.
-In the soft regime (Fig. \ref{fig:4-bands}(b)), the S mode begins to exhibit imaginary frequencies at the $\Gamma$ point (plotted as negative values for continuity in the phonon bands), with the negativity increasing until the relaxed regime is reached (Fig. \ref{fig:4-bands}(d)), at which point the S modes return to positive values.
-The negative shearing mode frequencies are most likely numerical artifacts due to the finite discretization of the local configuration for the following reasons: at large twist angles, the interlayer interaction is negligible, and thus the phonon band structure should be nearly identical to folded AB bilayer graphene bands (see Fig.~\ref{fig:4-bands}(a)).
-At these intermediate to large angles where the shearing mode frequency is negative, the local configuration varies relatively quickly on the unit cell scale within a moir\'e supercell.
-However, force fields can have complex structure as a function of the local stacking and some off-diagonal components may not respect the crystal symmetry (unlike the GSFE, which can be captured by fitting the first few Fourier components).
-Our $9\times9$ sampling grid may not be dense enough to capture the full structure of the force fields since phonon frequencies depend very sensitively on the accuracy of the forces.
-In the relaxed regime, the effect of relaxation becomes strong, and the local stacking varies smoothly on the moir\'e scale and is dominated by the equilibrium AB/BA stackings.
-As a result, the shearing mode frequeny becomes positive again.
+In the soft regime (Fig.~\ref{fig:4-bands}(b)), where atomic relaxation starts to become more noticeable, the S mode begins to exhibit imaginary frequencies at the $\Gamma$ point (plotted as negative values for continuity in the phonon bands).
+In the relaxed regime (Fig.~\ref{fig:4-bands}(d)) the low-energy stacking regions grow in size at the expense of the high-energy stacking regions.
+Thus, most of the atoms are in local energy minima and are therefore resistant to shearing.
+As a result, the shearing mode frequency becomes positive again.